Curricular Practical Training (CPT)

 - Secure a job offer related to the student's field of study.

 - Obtain CPT authorization BEFORE beginning employment; authorization cannot be postdated.

 The F-1 International Student Advisor will grant permission for CPT after establishing the student's eligibility and reviewing the application materials.
 The authorization is granted by issuing a new I-20 for the student with the employer's information notated on page two of the document.
-After the request for CPT is submitted to the F-1 International Student Advisor, the student will be contacted to schedule an appointment to submit the required documents for the new I-20 to be issued.
-The I-20 is shown to the employer as evidence of work authorization.
+After the request for CPT is submitted to the F-1 International Student Advisor along with the required documents, the student will be contacted when the new I-20 is ready.
+The CPT I-20 is shown to the employer as evidence of work authorization.

 There is no limit to the amount of CPT a student is eligible for; however, if 12 months or more of full-time CPT are used, a student forfeits OPT eligibility.
 Accrual of part-time CPT does not affect eligibility for OPT.
 CPT is not available after a student completes a degree program.

 Students are eligible for CPT under one of the following two categories and two time periods:

 1) Degree Requirement